MitchellvDoorn/MSc-Thesis/Supervision_meetings.md

 - Have you once initialized the weights and biases not randomly?
 I could use that for verification *⇒ He uses a seed for this*
+- Why is the perturbed sampling needed?
+- Why is mass as an output of the NN needed, if you already have the thrust magnitude as an output.
+It should be possible to omit this and calculate the mass per *t* based on the predicted applied thrust.
 -